 Mineral Resources are sub-divided, in order of increasing geological confidence, into Inferred, Indicated and Measured categories.
 An Inferred Mineral Resource has a lower level of confidence than that applied to an Indicated Mineral Resource.
 An Indicated Mineral Resource has a higher level of confidence than an Inferred Mineral Resource but has a lower level of confidence than a Measured Mineral Resource.

 3. Mineral Properties

-The Company has five properties in Mexico, ten in Nevada, five in Yukon and four in Peru.
+The Company has properties in Peru, Mexico, Nevada USA and Yukon Canada.
 The following is a brief description of the Mineral Properties owned by the Company.